osg-htc/technology/docs/software/git-software-development.md

 You will get brownie points from Carl, personally, if you strive to make your code (and other text files) fit within an 80-column terminal window.

+### Reviewing pull requests

+There are a couple items to note about the review process for GitHub pull requests.

+#### Batch comments in a formal review

+When reviewing a pull request, GitHub allows you to comment on lines and presents the option to "Add single comment" or "Start a review".

+A single comment added will _not_ be tied to your review, and a separate email notification will be sent for every time you click "Add single comment".

+Especially for reviewing larger pull requests, we generally prefer to "Start a review", and then "Add review comment" for subsequent comments.
+This will tie all of your comments and suggestions together as part of your review.
+When you complete your review, you will have the opportunity to make summary comments about the changes, when you select Approve/Comment/Request changes.
+By "batching" all of your review comments this way, a single email notification will be sent for your review, which contains all of your review comments together.